Canada Goose (NYSE:GOOS) Updates Q1 2023 Earnings Guidance

 Canada Goose (NYSE:GOOS – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of -$0.51–$0.47 for the period, compared to the consensus earnings per share estimate of -$0.38.
 The company issued revenue guidance of $47.35 million-$51.30 million, compared to the consensus revenue estimate of $51.88 million.Canada Goose also updated its FY 2023 guidance to $1.26-$1.50 EPS.

-Several research analysts have recently issued reports on the stock.
-Robert W. Baird raised their target price on shares of Canada Goose from $39.00 to $42.00 in a report on Friday, May 20th.
-Cowen cut their target price on shares of Canada Goose from $37.00 to $30.00 in a report on Friday, May 20th.
-Cowen cut their target price on shares of Canada Goose from $37.00 to $30.00 and set an outperform rating on the stock in a report on Friday, May 20th.
-Zacks Investment Research upgraded shares of Canada Goose from a hold rating to a buy rating and set a $22.00 target price on the stock in a report on Tuesday, May 24th.
-Finally, Veritas Investment Research upgraded shares of Canada Goose from a reduce rating to a buy rating in a report on Monday, February 14th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Canada Goose currently has a consensus rating of Buy and an average price target of $36.82.
+Several equities analysts recently issued reports on the company.
+Wells Fargo & Company dropped their price target on Canada Goose from C$45.00 to C$38.00 in a research report on Friday, May 20th.
+OTR Global cut Canada Goose from a mixed rating to a negative rating in a research report on Friday, April 22nd.
+CIBC dropped their target price on Canada Goose from C$67.00 to C$45.00 in a research report on Friday, February 11th.
+Barclays dropped their target price on Canada Goose from $32.00 to $26.00 and set an overweight rating on the stock in a research report on Monday, May 23rd.
+Finally, Veritas Investment Research raised Canada Goose from a reduce rating to a buy rating in a research note on Monday, February 14th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and an average price target of $36.82.

-Institutional investors have recently made changes to their positions in the business.
-Invesco Ltd. purchased a new position in Canada Goose during the second quarter valued at $241,000.
-LPL Financial LLC purchased a new position in shares of Canada Goose in the 4th quarter worth about $212,000.
-Acadian Asset Management LLC purchased a new position in shares of Canada Goose in the 1st quarter worth about $286,000.
-BNP Paribas Arbitrage SA raised its position in shares of Canada Goose by 14.8% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 21,353 shares of the company’s stock worth $762,000 after purchasing an additional 2,752 shares during the last quarter.
-Finally, Wells Fargo & Company MN raised its position in shares of Canada Goose by 58.5% in the 2nd quarter.
-Wells Fargo & Company MN now owns 25,936 shares of the company’s stock worth $1,134,000 after purchasing an additional 9,577 shares during the last quarter.
-42.99% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in GOOS.
+Invesco Ltd. purchased a new position in Canada Goose in the second quarter valued at about $241,000.
+LPL Financial LLC acquired a new stake in shares of Canada Goose during the 4th quarter worth approximately $212,000.
+Acadian Asset Management LLC acquired a new stake in shares of Canada Goose during the 1st quarter worth approximately $286,000.
+BNP Paribas Arbitrage SA increased its position in Canada Goose by 14.8% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 21,353 shares of the company’s stock valued at $762,000 after acquiring an additional 2,752 shares during the period.
+Finally, Wells Fargo & Company MN increased its position in Canada Goose by 58.5% in the 2nd quarter.
+Wells Fargo & Company MN now owns 25,936 shares of the company’s stock valued at $1,134,000 after acquiring an additional 9,577 shares during the period.
+Hedge funds and other institutional investors own 42.99% of the company’s stock.

 Canada Goose Holdings Inc designs, manufactures, and sells performance luxury apparel for men, women, youth, children, and babies in Canada, the United States, Asia Pacific, Europe, the Middle East, Africa, and Latin America.
 The company operates through three segments: Direct-to-Consumer, Wholesale, and Other.